sweetsylk/juniper6/README.md

-# Team Juniper6 Small Group project
+# Juniper6 - Small Group Project

 ## Team members
 The members of the team are: